 Volunteer in Peru at Community, Conservation and Animal Rescue Projects

 Check out your opportunities to volunteer in Peru with Globalteer!
 So, which one will you choose?
-You can volunteer helping the children at Globalteer's very own Picaflor House.
+You can volunteer helping the children at Globalteer's Picaflor House afterschool project.
 Or you can spend your days with the loving dogs volunteering at a Dog Shelter.
-Also, why not volunteer at our Amazon rainforest Conservation project doing vital work to protect and regenerate the amazon?
-Or assist at a wildlife sanctuary working to rescue, rehabilitate and release animals.
+Also, why not volunteer at our Amazon rainforest conservation project doing vital work to protect and regenerate the amazon?
+Or assist at a Wildlife Sanctuary working to rescue, rehabilitate and release animals.

 In addition to be able to participate in one of these Peru volunteer programmes you are perfectly located to explore some of Latin America's most amazing place; Machu Picchu, the Sacred Valley, Lake Titicaca, the Amazon, Rainbow Mountain...
 The list goes on!

-Start your adventure in South America with one of these great volunteer opportunities in Peru below!
+Start your adventure in South America with some of the best volunteer opportunities in Peru below!
 Whatever your reason for a volunteer trip to Peru, we have something for you!

 Let’s Get Started in Your Journey Volunteering in Peru